christyguajardo/azure-network-protocols/README.md

 </p>
 <p>
 Type in icmp.
 This stops the spamming traffic.
-All the traffic is being filtered by icmp Icmp is Internet control messaging protocol, which is the protocol that uses ping.
+All the traffic is being filtered by icmp ICMP is Internet control messaging protocol, which is the protocol that uses ping

  ![image](https://github.com/christyguajardo/azure-network-protocols/assets/147533626/80868c06-9e02-49ce-918a-6d7c7e6b77c4)
 Voila!
 No traffic!

 Let’s go to PowerShell! '🐚
 Since we want to see traffic between VM1 and VM2, so we are going to ping it.
 We need the ip address for VM2 in order to ping it.
-So we are going back to our original desktop (go back to Azure) and copy the private ip address (10.2.0.5).
+So we are going back to our original desktop (go back to Azure) and copy the private ip address (10.2.0.5)

-At command line: ping 10.2.0.5
+At command line type: ping 10.2.0.5

-Per below, 4 packets have been sent and 4 have been received.
-VM2 responded 4 times.
+Per below, 4 packets have been sent and 4 have been received VM2 responded 4 times

 ![image](https://github.com/christyguajardo/azure-network-protocols/assets/147533626/d6738ffa-a3a8-4d87-baf2-910b817cbed3)

-Okay for fun we are going to ping a public website.
-We will ping google.com in order to see more traffic in the protocol analyzer.
+Okay for fun we are now going to ping a public website.
+We will ping google.com in order to see more traffic in the protocol analyzer

-At command line: ping www.google.com -4
+At command line type: ping www.google.com -4

 ![image](https://github.com/christyguajardo/azure-network-protocols/assets/147533626/f4810bf3-b4af-44b3-b154-3bd9f12df2ad)